grafana/tempo/docs/tempo/website/getting-started/tempo-in-grafana.md

 Tempo includes the ability to search recent traces held in ingesters.
 Traces can be searched for data originating from a specific service, duration range, span, or process-level attributes included in your application's instrumentation, such as HTTP status code and customer ID.

+### Non-deterministic search

+Most search functions are deterministic: using the same search criteria results in the same results.

+However, Tempo search is non-deterministic.
+If you perform the same search twice, you’ll get different lists, assuming the possible number of results for your search is greater than the number of results you have your search set to return.

+When performing a search, Tempo does a massively parallel search over the given time range, and takes the first N results.
+Even identical searches will differ due to things like machine load and network latency.
+This approach values speed over predictability and is quite simple; enforcing that the search results are consistent would introduce additional complexity (and increase the time the user spends waiting for results).
+TraceQL follows the same behavior.

 ### Search of recent traces